 More Strategic Influencer Investments

-Given the amount of money brands spend on influencers, there’s been a lot of talk about an “influencer bubble” – but it’s unclear when that bubble will burst.
-87% of US marketers plan to increase their budgets for influencer marketing in 2017, according to an August 2016 Chute and Thuzio survey.
-This increase can be partially attributed to influencer marketing offers a way around ad-blockers, which are on the rise.
+Given the amount of money fashion brands spend on influencers, there’s been a lot of talk about an “influencer bubble” – but it’s unclear when that bubble will burst.
+A whopping 86 percent of marketers reported using influencer marketing in 2017, and 37 percent said they planned to increase their budgets for 2018, according to Marketing Dive’s “The State of Influencer Marketing 2018.”
+This steady investment can be partially attributed to influencer marketing offering a way around ad-blockers, which are on the rise.

-However, 80% of US marketers said they would like to be better able to measure influencer ROI.
-And that’s key as the cost of working with top influencers can easily run into six figures.
+However, 80 percent of U.S. marketers said they would like to be better able to measure influencer ROI.
+And that’s key as the cost of partnering with top influencers can easily run into six figures.

-Revolve is a brand that’s long worked with influencers (often before those influencers exploded in popularity) to drive brand awareness and conversions – not to mention a legion of fans.
-For the past two summers, Revolve has rented out a house in the Hamptons and hosted four weekends packed with parties and activities for celebrities and A-list fashion influencers.
+Revolve is a brand that works with a global network of more than 5,000 content creators to drive brand awareness and conversions – not to mention a legion of fans.
+In past summers, Revolve has rented out a house in the Hamptons and hosted four weekends packed with parties and activities for celebrities and A-list fashion influencers.
 They’ve also taken top influencers on international jaunts to Jamaica, Croatia, and Mexico.

-2017 Prediction: While 2017 may not see the influencer bubble burst, expect brands to be more strategic with their spends.
-Rather than paying for one-off campaigns and promotions with celebrities, look for brands to build on-going ambassadorships with select influencers who make more sense, strategically, and come at a lower price point.
+With success stories like that, look for fashion brands to begin turning away from one-off campaigns and promotions with celebrities, and begin focusing more on on-going ambassadorships with select influencers who make more sense, strategically, and come at a lower price point.

 Like every fashion trend, each of these content marketing tactics will be most successful when brands adapt them to fit their own personalities, voices, styles, and audiences.
 In doing so, they’ll reach customers in a way that feels relevant, personal, and authentic.